 4) Buyers’ Agents Actually Might Not Charge Less for Their Services

-Another aspect of the proposed settlement is that you will certainly still be able to hire and work with a buyers’ agent and negotiate their commission rate.
+Another aspect of the proposed settlement is that you will certainly still be able to hire and work with a buyers’ agent and negotiate their compensation.
 But that doesn’t mean every agent will be willing or able to work for a much lower commission than they have been working for in the past.

 Agents work long and hard for each of their buyers, and probably don’t make anywhere near as much money as you think they do.
 Of course you can always shop around and try to find an agent who will work for lower rates than other agents, but as is the case in any industry, sometimes going with the lowest cost option ends up costing you more in the end.